This is your ultimate guide on everything you need to know about DIY antique mirrors (how to antique a mirror).

 I don’t know what I was thinking!
 I had antiqued mirrors many times before but because this was a brand new mirror, I guess it didn’t take that much to remove the protective material.

-So there are two ways you can put the muriatic acid on:
+So there are two ways you can apply muriatic acid:

 - dabbing on with a cloth